TIBCOSoftware/tci-flogo/samples/app-dev/API-Development/REST/rest-client-auth-OAuth2_TCI_PAPI/readme.md

 In the connection, note that,
 * Authorization type is set to 'OAuth2'
 * Grant type is set to 'Client Credentials' which is the only way to get access using Tibco OAuth Client that you've registered.
-* Scope 'TCI' is mandatory.
+* Scope is set to 'TCI' that is required in case of Tibco OAuth Client.
-* Client Authentication as 'Header' (if you register the oAuth Client with 'Body' then please select 'Body')
+* Client Authentication as 'Header' (if you register the OAuth Client with 'Body' then please select 'Body')

 Once you login, a Base64 encoded access token string will get populated in Token field.